 - Again, remember not to flare the elbows too much, and keep the chest up with the Scapula retracted during the start of the movement.

 - The weight should be kept light during the first few training sessions, and weight can be added in the further weeks.

 I suggest performing 3-5 sets of 6-12 repetitions, after performing the Flat Barbell Bench Press.

-Cable Flies are a great exercise to add workload to the chest muscles, without fatiguing the Central Nervous System to a significant degree.
-This is due to it being an isolation exercise.
+Cable Flies are a great exercise to add workload to the chest muscles and, due to it being an isolation exercise, is not too taxing.

 Using the cables to perform flies instead of Dumbbells is ideal, due to the constant tension that is placed onto the chest muscles.
-Performing Dumbbell Flies is sub-optimal for chest growth, due to the tension curve of the exercise not considering gravity.
+Performing Dumbbell Flyes is suboptimal for chest growth, due to the tension curve of the exercise not considering gravity.

 I suggest performing 3-5 sets of 8-15 repetitions.